-The objective of this study was to analyse the dynamics of inflation in Kenya using a single-equation error correction model.
-The resulting model is highly parsimonious and empirically stable, though with the help of some dummy variables.
-However, it should not be viewed as a final product but as part of what Hendry (1995, p.
+The objective of this study was to analyse the dynamics of inflation in Kenya using a singleequation error correction model.
+The resulting model is highly parsimonious and empirically stable.
+It should be noted, however, that this was achieved with the inclusion of some dummy variables.
+Thus, the model should not be viewed as a final product but as part of what Hendry (1995, p.
 550) calls a progressive research strategy where new models improve and encompass old ones.
 Nevertheless, it does provide some interesting information.

 Our key findings are as follows: The proximate determinants of prices in the long run are the exchange rate, the foreign price level and terms of trade.
-This result is consistent with the predictions of the dependent economy model where changes in terms of trade affect demand for non-traded goods.
-The adjustment of inflation to disequilibria is slow, and typically lasts several years, a finding also made in studies on consumer price inflation in other countries (see Kamin 1996, de Brouwer and Ericsson 1998, and Durevall 1998).
+One way to interpret this result is that improvements in terms of trade lead to excess demand for non-traded goods, and the adjustment process back to equilibrium involves increases in the price of home goods.
+A deterioration of terms of trade, on the other hand, is likely to have its strongest effect via devaluations of the exchange rate, which in turn push up prices.
+This is consistent with the predictions of the dependent economy model, and is well illustrated by the coffee booms and busts experienced by Kenya (see Bevan et. al., 1990).
+The adjustment of inflation to disequilibria in the foreign sector is slow, and typically lasts several years, a finding also made in studies on consumer price inflation in other countries (see Kamin 1996, de Brouwer and Ericsson 1998, and Durevall 1998).

-We failed to find evidence that excess money supply affect inflation in the long run in the way implied by monetarist models.
+We failed to find evidence that excess money supply directly affect inflation in the long run, as implied by many monetarist models.
+This may perhaps be explained by the fact the Kenyan economy is driven more by the supply than the demand side.
 Neither of the error-correction terms formulated for the money market entered the model significantly.
-This implies that prices are not determined in the money market as often argued.

-Supply and demand for money does affect the dynamics of inflation, however.
-Money growth and changes in the Treasury bills rate have positive and significant coefficients, although the latter only become important at the end of the sample, probably as a consequence of financial and foreign exchange market liberalisation.
-These results are in accordance with many other studies on inflation in the Harberger (1963) tradition.
-But in general these models have been formulated in rates of change, even though the theoretical model is in log-levels, ignoring the long-run information in the data.
+Nonetheless, this does not preclude that money might have affected prices indirectly via the exchange rate, an issue that is not investigated in this paper.
+In any case, supply and demand for money influences inflation in the short run; money growth and changes in the Treasury bills discount rate have positive and significant coefficients.
+The latter only becomes important at the end of the sample though, probably as a consequence of financial and foreign exchange market liberalisation.

 Inertia, measured as the size of the estimated coefficient on lagged inflation, was found to be as high as 0.42 up until 1993, when it declined to about 0.10.
 One explanation for the high degree of inertia in the 1970s and 1980s could be that we do not consider wage inflation (quarterly data are not available).
-Yet, Isaksson (1997) finds almost as high inertia in a model based on annual data for the period 1971 -1991 that includes wage inflation.
-Thus, our results suggest that either expectations or price controls, or both, generated the high degree of inertia prior to the 1990s.
-Moreover, the shift in exchange rate policy from a fixed rate to a crawling peg in the early 1980s probably also contributed (see Mwega and Ndung'u 1996).
-From this follows that the sharp drop in inertia in 1994 is likely to be due to the removal of price controls and the floating of the Shilling, in connection with a decline in inflation expectations.
+Yet, Isaksson (1997) finds almost as high inertia in a model based on annual data for the period 1971-1991 that includes wage inflation.
+Thus, our results suggest that administered prices, feedback effects from devaluations, and expectations, together generated the high degree of inertia prior to the 1990s.
+From this it follows that the sharp drop in inertia in the last quarter of 1993 is likely to be due to a decline in inflation expectations as the stabilisation programme was implemented, in combination with the removal of price controls and the adoption of a flexible exchange rate regime.